 An instructor-guided practicum involving sight singing and dictation (writing down) of melodies and phrases of easy to intermediate level difficulty.
-This course is a co-requisite of and will be taken simultaneously with MUS 106, Fundamentals of Music.
-Corequisite: MUS 106.

-MUS 120 • Choral Ensemble I

-1 Credit • CC-AA
+MUS 120 • Choral Ensemble I 1 Credit • CC-AA

 Rehearses and performs choral works for mixed voices.
 The BCC Chorale prepares music of all styles, including classical, pop, jazz, and show tunes.
 For beginning and experienced singers.